-Our cost of goods sold in the three and nine months ended September 30, 2013 includes costs incurred in conjunction with the initial operations for the production of isobutanol at the Agri-Energy Facility.
-During the nine months ended September 30, 2012, cost of goods sold included costs directly associated with our ethanol production process which includes costs for direct materials, direct labor, plant utilities, including natural gas, and plant depreciation.
-Direct materials consist of dextrose for initial production of isobutanol, corn feedstock, denaturant and process chemicals.
+Our cost of goods sold during the three months ended March 31, 2014 and 2013 primarily includes costs incurred in conjunction with the initial operations for the production of isobutanol at the Agri-Energy Facility.
+Costs associated with the initial operations for the production of isobutanol include costs for direct materials, direct labor, plant utilities, including natural gas, and plant depreciation.
+Direct materials consist of dextrose for our initial production runs of isobutanol, corn feedstock, denaturant and process chemicals.
 Direct labor includes compensation of personnel directly involved in production operations at the Agri-Energy Facility.
 We periodically enter into forward purchase contracts and exchange-traded futures contracts associated with corn.
-Accordingly, our cost of goods sold also includes gains or losses and/or changes in fair value from our forward purchase contracts and exchange-traded futures contracts.
+Accordingly, our cost of goods sold may also include gains or losses and/or changes in fair value from our forward purchase contracts and exchange-traded futures contracts.

 Our gross loss is defined as our total revenues less our cost of goods sold.